jorgeanais/apolo/README.md

 > Status: In development

-This code was made as part of my master thesis in Astronomy.
+This code is being developed as part of my master thesis in Astronomy.
 The idea is to develop an algorithm to find stellar-clusters, focusing in the region of the far end of the Milky Way.